 Introduction

 There has been an exponential rise in growth in the use of drones, commonly referred to as unmanned aerial vehicles since the year 2001.
-This therefore aims to analyze how UAVs have altered the manner in which the US prosecutes its targets.
-Alternatively, it can be put that this thesis surmises that the drone technology benefits in targeting adversaries results in their use, and yet again, in some cases, overuse.
-Other people for instance P.W.
-Singer argue that the reduces risk to people and the simplicity with which a target may be engaged, alter the calculus in coming up with a decision on where and when to conduct a war-like act.
+This thesis therefore aims to analyze how UAVs have altered the manner in which the US prosecutes its targets.
+Alternatively, this thesis postulates that the benefits of drone technology leads to its frequent use but can also lead to its misuse.
+P.W.
+Singer, for instance, argues that the reduced risk to people and the simplicity with which a target may be engaged, alters the calculus in coming up with a decision on where and when to conduct a war-like act.
 Consequently, the utilization of drones should be conducted according to the transparent policy manning its utilization.
 Yet again, the utilization of force applied from unmanned aerial vehicles should comply with the overall strategies of the US.
 This is critical to analyze as misusing drones, despite the benefits drawn from them, risks limiting their utilization in scenarios severe to manned aircraft and ground forces in aftermath engagements.

 Statement of problem

 Leveraging all strategies of national power to provide protection to the security of the US is a mainstay of the previous two presidential administrations.
-Unmanned aerial vehicles have forwarded an aggressive strategy to focus on under-governed and austere nation without the putting the lives of human pilots at risk, and without utilizing combat forces in other regions.
-This thesis’ chapters analyze how unmanned aircraft vehicles have altered the manner in which the US prosecutes its targets as such:
+Unmanned aerial vehicles have forwarded an aggressive strategy to focus on under-governed and austere nations without the putting the lives of human pilots at risk, and without utilizing combat forces in other regions.
+This thesis’ chapter analyzes how unmanned aircraft vehicles have altered the manner in which the US prosecutes its targets as such:

 Is it the unmanned aerial vehicles that are a challenge, or it is its implementation that are a challenge.